Climate Strategy | Strengthening Climate Resilience | Low Carbon | Shin Kong Life Sustainability

 Climate Scenario Analyses and Stress Tests

-To further understand the impact of climate change risks on SKL, we use climate scenario analysis to measure risk exposure under various climate scenarios for physical and transition risks and actively implement relevant management actions and countermeasures to strengthen climate resilience.
-The scenarios used and described as follows.( Refer to SKL’s Sustainability Report (P.31~36) or TCFD Report for details ):
+To further identify the impact of climate change risks on SKL, we use climate scenario analysis to measure risk exposure under various climate scenarios for physical and transition risks and actively implement relevant management actions and countermeasures to strengthen climate resilience.
+The scenarios used are based on the scenarios set by the Fifth and Sixth Assessment Reports (AR5 & AR6) of Intergovernmental Panel on Climate Change (IPCC) and the “Network for Greening the Financial System” (NGFS).
+The scenarios used for each application and risk category are as follows, and the definitions of each scenario will be explained one by one in the following chapters:

-Physical Risk - Acute and Chronic RCP 2.6 & RCP 8.5 Calculate the impact of climate risks on real estate investments (maximum climate risk values(MVaR), reconstruction costs, and possibility of operational disruptions)
+Calculate the impact of climate risks on real estate investments (maximum climate risk values, reconstruction costs, and likelihood of operational disruptions)

 Real estate collateral

-Physical Risk – Chronic RCP 2.6 & RCP 8.5 Calculate the impact of climate risks on real estate collateral
+Physical Risk – Long-Term Overall:IPCC AR5-RCP2.6、RCP8.5 Calculate the impact of climate risks on real estate collateral

 Life insurance products